Akcakaya/MAPS-to-Models/README.md

 (3) Follow other instructions in `MAPS_MainScript.r`, modify the settings as needed, and run this script in R.

 ## References
 Aiello-Lammens, M.A. and H.R.
 Akçakaya.
-2015.
-New approaches to global sensitivity analysis of demographic models with applications to impact assessment (in review).
+2016.
+Using global sensitivity analysis of demographic models for ecological impact assessment (in review).

 Ryu, H.Y., K.T.
-Shoemaker, É. Kneip, A. Pidgeon, P. Heglund, B. Bateman, W. Thogmartin, H.R.
+Shoemaker, É. Kneip, A. Pidgeon, P. Heglund, B. Bateman, W. Thogmartin, and H.R.
 Akçakaya.
-2015.
-Developing population models with data from marked individuals (in review).
+2016.
+Developing population models with data from marked individuals. *Biological Conservation* (in press).